pi-null-mezon/QSerialscope/README.md

 #QVASS
 Qt-library-based visual advanced serialport scope

-Application adc2pc will be designed as a common interface for data transfering from external AnalogToDigitalConverter (ADC) to PersonalComputer (PC) with basic capabilities to harmonic analysis of the captured signal.
+Application adc2pc was designed as a common interface for data transfering from external AnalogToDigitalConverter (ADC) to PersonalComputer (PC) with basic capabilities to harmonic analysis of the captured signal.
 Before use the app, you should provide a serial connection driver for the external device (ADC's board).

 Expected transmission data format: